radiantlogic-v8/documentation-new/documentation/introduction/control-panel-overview.md

 RadiantOne does not expose its files through the operating system's user interface.
 Instead, File Manager provides a way to view, search, upload, download, and delete files stored under the `RLI_HOME` directory; create and rename folders inside the custom project; and build jar files.
 To open it, click External Files in the left navigation under Manage.

-The admin who opens File Manager must be assigned to a role that impersonates a role (for example, Directory Administrators or FileManagerAdmin) holding the appropriate vdPrivileges:
+Admin(s) using File Manager must be assigned appropriate role(for example, Directory Administrators or FileManagerAdmin) with the required vdPrivileges:

 - `file-manager-read` — view files
 - `file-manager-write` — view and manage files